dluitz/dluitz.github.io/publications.md

 + T. Zhou and **D. J. Luitz**
 *"Operator entanglement entropy of the time evolution operator in chaotic systems"*
 [arXiv:1612.07327](https://arxiv.org/abs/1612.07327)
-Accepted for publication in *Physical Review B*
+Accepted for publication in *Physical Review B* [Editor's Suggestion]

 + **D. J. Luitz** and N. Laflorencie
 *"Quantum Monte Carlo detection of SU(2) symmetry breaking in the participation entropies of line subsystems"*